 We don’t have hard-and-fast rules about boat minimum or maximum lengths, knowing that the nature of traditional small craft is highly variable.
 The largest boat in the 2010 fleet was 22’, and the smallest 13’.
 They ranged from elegant yacht-like constructions to boats inspired by workboats such as sailing dories.
 Generally, the boats must be able to put in to a beach and relaunch without assistance and must have oars as auxiliary propulsion.

 Since those times on Eggemoggin Reach we've sailed three years out of Lamoine State Park on Frenchman Bay east of Mount Desert Island and two years out of the excellent Hog Island Audubon facilities in Muscongus Bay, with as many as 55 boats in the fleet.
-The last two years, we have been back in Brooklin, Me., sailing in and around Blue Hill Bay and Eggemoggin Reach.
+The last three years, we have been back in Brooklin, Me., sailing in and around Blue Hill Bay and Eggemoggin Reach.
 Arrival, as usual, will be Wednesday afternoon, with sailing Thursday, Friday, and Saturday, and departure Sunday.
 The fleet will be based at Herrick Bay, thanks to the generosity of Cy Hannon, proprietor of

 Atlantic Boat.
 The yard has an excellent launching ramp, a good pier, quite a number of floats, ample space for trailer parking, and frontage on a large anchorage.
 The bay has excellent sailing access to Blue Hill Bay, Jericho Bay, Casco Passage, Eggemoggin Reach, and potentially to the eastern part of the Deer Island Thoroughfare.
 For the event dates, we've engaged the entire facility of a new campground in Brooklin, called Oceanfront Camping at Reach Knolls, which is on Reach Road about six miles away from Atlantic Boat and can accommodate all our participants.